Skip to content

 Understanding the type of enzyme inhibition or activation is crucial for developing effective drugs and understanding metabolic regulation.

-enzyme 1 converts substrate S into product T.
+enzyme 1 converts substrate R into product S.

-The end product W of this pathway binds to enzyme 1in its active site blocking the substrate.
+The end product V of this pathway binds to enzyme 1in its active site blocking the substrate.

 This binding decreases the activity of the enzyme.